|

 -

-- No reaction with dilute hydrochloric acid or dilute sulphuric acid.
+- Copper has no reaction with dilute hydrochloric acid or dilute

 - Copper can be extracted by reducing the hot